Lyme Disease Test Accuracy: False Negatives and Clinical Diagnosis

 Can doctors diagnose Lyme disease without positive tests?

 Yes.
-Clinical diagnosis is appropriate when symptoms and exposure history support Lyme disease despite negative tests.
+Clinical diagnosis may be appropriate when symptoms and exposure history strongly support Lyme disease despite negative tests.

 Lyme disease clinician with over 30 years of experience and past president of ILADS.